-When new V-belts are installed on a drive the initial tension will drop rapidly during the first few hours.
+New V-belts will drop rapidly during the first few hours of use.
 Check tension frequently during the first 24 hours of operation.
-Subsequent retensioning should fall between the minimum and maximum force.
-To determine the deflection distance from the normal position, use a straightedge or stretch a cord from sheave to sheave to use as a reference line.
+Tension should fall between the minimum and maximum force.
+To determine the deflection distance from a normal position, measure the distance from sheave to sheave using a straightedge or a cord.
+This is your reference line.
 On multiple belt drives, an adjacent undeflected belt can be used as a reference.